mdruger/encoding-method-test/README.md

 and associated tests.

 Run the test scripts from the command line or use nosy.
-If nosy, then comment out the following lines:
+If using nosy, then comment out the following lines:

     if __name__ == '__main__':